 Fig. 2.
 George Bell on the first ascent of Masherbrum in 1960 (Nicholas Clinch photo).

-George Bell prepared an article on the area for the Colorado Mountain Club's Trail and Timberline publication.
-The article, dated March 1972, is still the only published guide to the Brazos.
+George Bell prepared an article (see LAM Historical Binder) on the Brazos for the Colorado Mountain Club's Trail and Timberline publication.
+The article, dated March 1972, is the only published guide to the area.
 George provided an excellent description of the cliffs and marked the routes known at that time, including the names and dates of the first ascent parties.
 The article includes pictures of the Main Cliffs, the Brazos Box area, and the Wedge.
-George Bell began his article with the following well-phrased description of the Brazos:
+Don Monk also wrote up notes on climbing in the Brazos (also in LAM Historical Binder).

 "Nowadays, when a climber stumbles onto a particularly fine but unknown area, he is tempted to talk little about it except to a few chosen friends.
 Better to at least get in some of the choicest routes before mentioning it in climbing journals and before encouraging the hordes of other climbers to our cliffs.
 So, for the last twenty years, we in Los Alamos have been enjoying our favorite Brazos Cliffs in Northern New Mexico, not exactly secretly, since who can keep two-thousand foot cliffs secret when they are plainly visible from a U.S. highway eight miles away, but at least quietly . . ."

+Climbing in the Brazos was truly an adventure, requiring very early starts, long approaches, route finding skills, keeping an eye on the weather, and offering great exposure, tremendous views, and the smell of wild licorice-flavored anise plants growing among the rocks.
 Don Liska came to Los Alamos in 1966 and climbed in the Brazos as late as 2003, a 38-year period.
 He recalls that "My first climb with the mountaineers occurred only 2 weeks after we arrived in Los Alamos in June, 1966.
 We climbed Easy Ridge.
 Emily Willbanks and Ken Ewing were there.
 We did overnights in those early days and slept out near the Brazos Lodge.
 It was a pretty big deal, going to the Brazos in the 60's.
 One could not buy gas in Los Alamos as the only station closed on weekends.
 You could get a little gas from the police but you had to have enough to reach Espanola.
 Sometimes people would run out on the way."
 Don Liska, Dick Ingram, George Goedecke, and Paul Wholt did the first ascent of the Great Couloir by the Direct Finish (17 pitches) later in 1966.

 Len Margolin came to Los Alamos in 1969 and quickly became one of the club's strongest climbers.
 He said that climbers like himself and Don Liska "had the low-hanging fruit."
 They could do everything for the first time and didn't have to worry about style, etc. Don said that "We got so familiar with the Brazos we did all sorts of obscure 'firsts' and tied all routes together with hair-raising traverses.
 We would bring back the licorice-smelling plant on those cliffs and keep it in a jar at home for weeks, always reminding us of 'unfinished work' at the Brazos.
 On one juvenile stunt, Larry Dauelsberg, Ernie Anderson, and I dashed out to the Brazos in June 1968 to do the 'Direct Start to Easy Ridge' which added 5 pitches to the standard 10-pitch route and made Easy Ridge one of the longer climbs on the face.
 The juvenile part was a rumor we heard that some other local climber had his mind on that route.
 It shows how determined LAMC climbers were in those days to do new things at the Brazos.
 Several of us also did winter explorations of the Brazos cliffs and tried dead-winter ascents.
 On one attempt on Easy Ridge we were three pitches into the route when a ton of ice came down and chopped the belay tree off at the five foot level.
 This made us stop and immediately descend."

 Don Liska recalls that "On the 1968 first ascent of Gothic Arches Buttress we took four weeks to work out the route, returning to Los Alamos between weekends.
 On the last weekend, near the top and climbing by moonlight, I zippered out a string of direct aid pitons and was caught on a 30' fall by my buddies.
 Gothic Arches was a high caliber route in those days, rated 5.7 and 22 pitches.
 Why did we climb by moonlight?
 Well, to have a comfortable bivouac at the top of course.
 Instead we had an uncomfortable bivouac on the face.
 I should at least have used hero loops and a swami belt.
-Seat harnesses were rare in those days and individually wrapped out of 1" tubular webbing."
+Seat harnesses were rare in those days and individually wrapped out of 1" tubular webbing.

 Fig. 4.
 Roland Pettit, club member and author of a Jemez hiking guidebook, wading in the Brazos Box (Bob Cowan photo, September 1976).

-For those who wish to approach the Brazos Wedge via the jeep road, it is advisable to check first with the Mundy family of Chama, who own most of the land in this area.
-(The Mundys sold some land to George Bell many years ago, and the Bell family maintained a small cabin for summer visits.)
 An anecdote that provides an example of access issues in this area was provided by Don Liska: "In the 1980's Mark Zander and I decided to go into the Brazos Box and climb Razor Ridge together.
-We were audacious and fit in those days, so we drove Mark's old pickup through the Tierra Amarilla community fields and parked at the usual spot, on Emmet Mundy's property, in the boondocks above the entrance to the Box.
+We were audacious and fit in those days, so we drove Mark’s old pickup through the Tierra Amarilla community fields and parked at the usual spot, on Emmet Mundy’s property, in the boondocks above the entrance to the Box.
 We climbed down to the river and waded upstream to the start of the climb.
 Despite its middle 5th class rating we scrambled up the route unroped gripping the edge of the razor and yelling in joy.
 We finally sobered and condescended to rope up for the final pitch mainly because we felt foolish carrying the rope and not using it all that way."

 "We topped out and then descended the gully back into the Box and returned to the car.
 We found a note on the windshield that read 'You are trespassing.
 Your time will come.'
 We had no idea who left the note but its threatening vein truly scared us.
 We gently lifted the hood and checked all around for a bomb.
 Finding nothing we headed back out along the old stagecoach road.
 Crossing back across the community field we spotted a horseman galloping towards us at full speed.
 He cut us off and he looked really intimidating with his six-gun and on a huge grey heaving horse.
 It was a truly wild west stickup scene.
 It was Emmet Mundy himself and he was mad as hell.
 He accused us of poaching.
 We tried to argue as he had gotten us a bit mad too.
 Finally we revealed we were climbers and had just done a route in the Box.
 When he heard that, he right away turned to smiles and friendly handshakes.
 Do you know Dr. Bell?' he asked.
 Of course we knew George well and then the conversation became very mellow and friendly.
 'Come back anytime,' said Emmet as we drove off for home."